Jocelyn Quivrin: Death

 Quivrin died in a car accident on Autoroute A13 on the evening of Sunday 15 November 2009.
 He had lost control of his Ariel Atom (a small but powerful open-topped, two-seater car) at the entrance of the Saint-Cloud tunnel.
 The speedometer was found stopped at 230 km/h (143 mph), although it is not known whether he was actually driving at this speed or it was a consequence of the violent impact.
 French television and newspapers have reported that the road was wet from rain at the time of the accident.

 His funeral took place on 21 November 2009 at the Reformed church on the Avenue de la Grande-Armée in Paris.
 It was attended by Quivrin's close family and friends, as well as by many stars of stage and screen.

 Quivrin was buried at the Père-Lachaise cemetery in Paris.

 Personal life

-He met his partner, Alice Taglioni, during the filming of Grande Ecole.
+He met his partner, Alice Taglioni, during the filming of Grande École.
 Their son, Charlie, was born in March 2009.